 An hypertext reference can link to any document of any type on any computer, therefore it also can be a URL address.
 The octothorpe "#" indicates an anchor within an HTML document.

 An HTML document can have descriptive marks at its very beginning, before its content.
 For example:

 <link rel="stylesheet" href="site-stylesheet_CHjn.html">

 If desired, such an HTML document can be clarified with the optional "head" and "body" marks.
 The "head" mark would be before the descriptive marks for the document, and the "body" mark would be after them and before the document content.
 Though, usually an HTML viewer can deduce those sections because all the descriptive marks are conventionally placed before any content.
 Besides, the descriptive marks are never shown.

 Furthermore, an "html" mark can be inserted before the "head" section, and its ending mark inserted after the body section.
 In that way, the "html" mark is said to contain the "head" and "body" sections.
 However, it's completely optional.

 Before everything, at the very beginning of the document, even before the "html" mark (if any), there can be the

 <!DOCTYPE html> mark.
 There is no ending mark for it.
-It's suppose to help distinguish documents written with the first version of HTML decades ago from documents written a couple years after that, because the HTML standards insist.
+The HTML standard declares a doctype is used only as a hack for HTML viewers that fail to abide by the HTML standard.
 In other words, a page might be interpretted differently in an HTML viewer without it, but will probably look fine anyway.

 hybrid CSS+HTML stylesheet